cline/cline-bench/tasks/01k6n26zm27ffa7qqbcx0prrnw-police-sync-segfault/README.md

 # Police Neighbourhood Sync - Segmentation Fault

-A web scraper for UK police neighbourhood events kept crashing with a segmentation fault.
+@AndreasThinks's web scraper for UK police neighbourhood events kept crashing with a segmentation fault.
 Always at the same place - Manchester neighbourhood MC28.
 The error trace pointed to Python's `concurrent.futures` threading module.
 Request succeeded (HTTP 200 OK), then crash.
 Thread worker segfault.
 The stack trace screamed "concurrency issue!"

 So agents do what seems obvious: add threading locks.
 Synchronize database access.
 Protect shared state.
 Claude 4.5 did this and got it wrong.
 The bug isn't concurrency - it's data.
 The Police UK API returned coordinates **missing the 'longitude' key**.
 When the code tries `coord['longitude']`, Python raises KeyError.
 In a thread worker, unhandled exceptions cause segmentation faults instead of normal exceptions.
 The fix?
 Seven lines of try-except wrapping coordinate access, logging the error, and moving on.
 No locks needed.